nimco2298/MedicationTracker/README.md

 -Step 2: clone the forked repo under your username

--Step 3: create a branch with you first name
+-Step 3: create a branch with your first name